CAN Bus vs RS232: Which Communication Protocol Is Best for Vehicle Telematics Systems?

 ✓ Strong anti-interference and error detection

-RS232 is a traditional serial communication standard that has been widely used in industrial and computer systems for decades.
-It is primarily designed for point-to-point communication between two devices.
+RS232 is a traditional serial communication standard widely used in industrial and computer systems for decades.
+It is designed for point-to-point communication between two devices — ideal for connecting external peripherals rather than tapping into the vehicle's core data network.

 ✓ Point-to-point communication (one transmitter, one receiver)